 'We're all hurting': Calgary arts cut to the bone as corporate funds dry up

-Duval Lang and Maureen Thomas in the 2014 Alberta Theatre Projects production of You Will Remember Me by FranA ois Archambault.
-Calgary's performing arts scene has become a casualty of corporate cost-cutting as the city's economic doldrums drag into a third year, prompting organizations to band together to seek more municipal support.
+Vicki Stroich, Alberta Theatrre Projects executive director, sits in an empty theatre in Calgary, Alta., Thursday, March 16, 2017.
+Calgary's performing arts scene has become a casualty of corporate cost cutting as the city's economic doldrums drag into their third year, prompting organizations to band together to seek more municipal support.

 |Title